KWFN: Sports talk (2018–present)

 On April 17, 2019, Sileo left KWFN's morning show but remained with Entercom, hosting a weekend program on co-owned WEEI-FM in Boston.
-Sileo was replaced by "Coach" John Kentera but nobody could stand him and his bigotry.
+Sileo was replaced by "Coach" John Kentera.
 The San Diego Union-Tribune speculated that Sileo's departure was tied to listener backlash surrounding plans to have Padres staff members appear on his show for interviews on Friday mornings.

 Ben Higgins and Steven Woods (formerly of The Mighty 1090 XEPRS) became KWFN's morning hosts on June 10.
 John Kentera was moved to early afternoons.

 Also beginning in 2019, KWFN joined the Navy Football Radio Network.

+On December 21, 2023, John Kentera was fired by the station just before the Christmas holiday.
+He would be replaced in the middays by Annie Helibrunn and Craig Elsten alongside Kentera's former producer, Braden Surprenant.

+KWFN continued to expand the local talk radio lineup as Surprenant, along with fellow producer Matt Skraby were added to the station's program lineup.
+Skraby began hosting an hour-long show on weekday evenings from 6pm until 7pm following "Gwynn & Chris" hosted by Tony Gwynn Jr. and Chris Ello.
+Surprenant now hosts a Sunday morning talk show from 9am until 11am.

+On March 5, 2025, Audacy announced nationwide layoffs of close to 300 on air hosts in a sweeping move after emerging for bankruptcy.
+The moves affected KWFN as Elsten and Helibrunn were a part of the layoffs, leaving the station without a midday show for the time being.
+Elsten confirmed his dismissal via a post on his Instagram account, thus Surprenant was moved from Sunday mornings and into the midday time slot.

 Boosters

 In 2019, Entercom received construction permits for five fill-in boosters to improve KWFN's coverage, to be located near La Jolla, Ramona, San Marcos, Escondido, and Encinitas.
 These signals are expected to be operational by 2022.

-Programming

-Current

-KWFN is the flagship station of the San Diego Padres, with The Fan having local rights to Westwood One's NFL and NCAA packages.